Start a Chapter

 Prepare for an onsite visit.
 The visitor will spend time on campus talking with students, faculty and administrators to acquire information about the institution.

 Following the official visit, the National Council will evaluate the petition and decide on granting a charter.

 Once the affirmative vote is received, your new chapter of Mortar Board and the national installing officers work together to conduct an installation and initiation.
 Family members, friends, faculty and staff are invited to attend.

-There is a one-time chapter installation fee of $2,500.
+There is a one-time chapter installation fee.
 Each member also pays a one-time national membership fee.
 Local chapters may charge local dues, which are retained by the chapter.

 - Baccalaureate degree-granting